-Skelton Primary School holds training on common medical conditions once a year; this is delivered by the school nurse or relevant health care professionals.
+Skelton Primary School holds training on common medical conditions once a year; this is delivered via an online learning programme, school nurse or relevant health care professionals.
 A log of staff training is kept and reviewed every 12 months to ensure new staff receive training.